-The STEP L model (TetraTech, 2013) is the most commonly used model in the Oklahoma NPS program.
+The STEPL model (TetraTech, 2018) is the most commonly used model in the Oklahoma NPS program.
 Although simplistic, it is commonly used to estimate load reduction resulting from NPS Program activities and reported each February in EPA's Grants Tracking and Reporting System.
+Recent evaluation of available watershed models to translate load reducation goals, understanding of sources of pollution, and watershed data such as soils and landuse into watershed recommendations for implementation of conservation practices has suggested that the Soil and Water Assessment Tool (SWAT) is optimal for use by local conservation districts, NRCS and partners.

-Total Maximum Daily Loads
+3.5 Total Maximum Daily Loads